opawar600/PythonRESTFulAPI/Flask/README.md

 Following are the dependencies to build and execute the application.

-Install and activate the virtual environment before you execute any of the files.
+Navigate to the folder to install and activate the virtual environment before you execute any of the files.
 Make sure thet the dependencies are installed in venv.
-[Guide to install virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+[Guide to install virtual and activate environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

+### Virtual Environment
+Install
+> python3 -m pip install --user virtualenv

+Create
+> python3 -m venv env

+Activate
+>source env/bin/activate

 ### Framework : Flask and HTML
 > pip install Flask